Examples of Good Map Design#

 (Source: IFRC)

-The map above shows the flood affected areas, as well as the important road networks in the Somali Region, Ethiopia, in November 2023.
-Maps such as these are crucial for humanitarian aid workers when planning relief or aid operations and need to be up to date.
-They display important settlements, and most importantly, the accessibility of roads and airstrips.
+The map above shows the flood-affected areas, as well as the important road networks in the Somali Region, Ethiopia in November 2023.
+Maps such as these are crucial for humanitarian aid workers when planning relief or aid operations and need to be up-to-date.
+They display important settlements and, most importantly, the accessibility of roads and airstrips.

 • A shapefile for the flood affected areas was given a hashed fill.
-In QGIS, you can find this symbology
+In QGIS, you can find this symbology.

 • The topmost layer is a point-layer with information on unaccessible roads or bridges as well as the location of airstrips and which airstrips are accessible.
 The points have been symbolized with SVG-symbols.